Skip to main content

 Applying for Malaysian Work Visa (Visa With Reference)

-• Visa-required nationals apply for a Malaysia Visa With Reference from the nearest Malaysian Embassy/Consulate.
+• Visa-required nationals apply for a Malaysia Visa With Reference from the nearest Malaysian Embassy or Consulate.

-• Non-visa-required nationals travel to Malaysia with the Visa Approval Letter.
+• Non-visa-required nationals may travel to Malaysia with the approval documents, subject to immigration procedures.

 Issuance of Work Permit

-• Upon arrival in Malaysia, the employee submits the passport to the Immigration Department.
+• Upon arrival in Malaysia, the employee completes the immigration endorsement process.

 Types of Malaysia Work Permits